StorjOld/plowshare-wrapper/INSTALL.md

 #### Using pip

-To build and install with pip, you can clone the repository and do the following commands:

-    python setup.py sdist
-    sudo pip install dist/plowshare-VERSION.tar.gz

-To install it directly from github:
+Install plowshare-wrapper using pip, directly from github:

     sudo pip install git+https://github.com/Storj/plowshare-wrapper

+If you wish to install a specific version/tag, you can do it using the `@` syntax:

+    sudo pip install git+https://github.com/Storj/plowshare-wrapper@v0.3.0